 And this ambition has recently become reality thanks to a helping hand from Norwegian Log Buildings – and all without planning permission.

 The Diers owned a Grade 2 listed home in Dursley but it was proving expensive to run, and John wanted to switch to part time working and put an end to his exhausting commute to Bristol.
 After researching their options, they realised an annex in their daughter Yvette’s rural garden would be the perfect solution, and when she agreed they set about making it happen.

-They visited Norwegian Log’s Reading show home in March and, with the help of the firm’s expert team, were able to secure a stunning log home without the need for planning permission.
+They visited Norwegian Log’s Reading show home in March and, with the help of the firm’s expert team, were able to secure a stunning garden 'granny annex' without the need for planning permission.
 The transportable building was ordered in September, build started in November and the Diers moved into their dream home in early January.